 Instructor/Facilitator: Jay Nichols, Executive Director VPA

 This Principal cohort will meet once a month to explore how effective principals deal with the multiple roles and responsibilities of a Vermont building leader, balancing the practical daily issues while impacting student learning.
-Vermont’s leading experts, such as our AOE’s Education Secretary, Education Finance Manager, Agency’s CFO, legal counsel Pietro Lynn and others will present to this cohort, giving these principals a personal connection to leaders in Vermont education.
+Vermont’s leading experts, from Dan French, Secretary of Education, to Brad James, Education Finance Manager present to this cohort, giving these principals a personal connection to leaders in Vermont education.

 Target Audience: Principals, particularly those in their first years in Vermont schools